Shikari (2000 film): Plot

-Vijandra is the richest business tycoon in Cape Town, South Africa.
+Vijayendra is the richest business tycoon in Cape Town, South Africa.
 His sister Rajeshwari, wife Suman and his mother are his only relatives.
-Vijandra's marital life is in discord, since he has never had any relations with Suman.
-One day, Vijandra gets a business rival, Mahendra Pratap Singhania.
+Vijayendra 's marital life is in discord, since he has never had any relations with Suman.
+One day, Vijayendra gets a business rival, Mahendra Pratap Singhania.
 Mahendra is an Indian spice tycoon wanting to expand his business in South Africa.

-Vijandra is initially wary of Mahendra's expansion plans, but sees the latter's entry as a tool to expand his own business.
-Unknown to Vijandra, Mahendra is actually a well disguised man named Om Srivastav.
+Vijayendra is initially wary of Mahendra's expansion plans, but sees the latter's entry as a tool to expand his own business.
+Unknown to Vijayendra, Mahendra is actually a well disguised man named Om Srivastav.
 Om has a bigger agenda than becoming a tycoon.
-Mahendra & Vijandra strike a deal, upon which Vijandra is invited to a house in forest for celebration.
-Once there, Mahendra reveals his true face to Vijandra, who is revealed to know Om.
+Mahendra and Vijayendra strike a deal, upon which Vijayendra is invited to a house in forest for celebration.
+Once there, Mahendra reveals his true face to Vijayendra, who is revealed to know Om.

-Om kills Vijandra and covers up his death.
-Later, he shows up at Vijandra's funeral, claiming that he and Vijandra met in India, where they became friends.
+Om kills Vijayendra and covers up his death.
+Later, he shows up at Vijayendra 's funeral, claiming that he and Vijayendra met in India, where they became friends.
 Rajeshwari suspects him from day one and finds his timing suspicious.
 Suman too is particularly unhappy on seeing Om.
-Suman reveals to her mother-in-law that she & Om were in love with each other, but her father got her married to Vijandra, the son of her father's old friend.
+Suman reveals to her mother-in-law that she and Om were in love with each other, but her father got her married to Vijayendra, the son of her father's old friend.

-Suman tells her that she had told Vijandra about the relationship, after which he told her to go with Om.
-Instead, she stayed with Vijandra, being overwhelmed by his compassion.
-However, Vijandra thought that Suman was a gold-digger, explaining his attitude towards her.
+Suman tells her that she had told Vijayendra about the relationship, after which he told her to go with Om.
+Instead, she stayed with Vijayendra, being overwhelmed by his compassion.
+However, Vijayendra thought that Suman was a gold-digger, explaining his attitude towards her.
 Meanwhile, a cat and mouse game starts between Om and Rajeshwari, in which she nearly exposes him.
 Om is able to save his skin once again, but Rajeshwari gets a feeling that Om is hurt by something.